apollographql/apollo-server/docs/source/api/apollo-server.md

    the `err.message` property) should be returned or the function should return an explicit `null` to avoid reporting the error entirely.
 It is not permissible to return `undefined`.
-Note that most `GraphQLError` fields, like `path`, will get copied from the original error to the new error: this way, you can just `return new GraphQLError("message")` without having to explicitly keep it associated with the same node.
+Note that most `GraphQLError` fields, like `path`, will be copied from the original error to the new error: this way, you can just `return new GraphQLError("message")` without having to explicitly keep it associated with the same node.
 Specifically, only the `message` and `extensions` properties on the returned `GraphQLError` are